DIPlib/diplib.github.io/index.md

 - Improve the markup of the documentation, or create a logo for the project.

-In any of these cases, see <a href="https://github.com/DIPlib/diplib/blob/master/CONTRIBUTING.md">`CONTRIBUTING.md`</a>
-to learn how to make optimal use of your time.
+In any of these cases, see [`CONTRIBUTING.md`](https://github.com/DIPlib/diplib/blob/master/CONTRIBUTING.md) to learn how to make optimal use of your time.
 Don't be offended if you receive requests for modifications before your work is merged with the project.